azure-ad-b2c/samples/policies/sign-in-with-apple/README.md

 This sample shows how to enable **Sign in with Apple** as an identity provider in Azure AD B2C. **Sign in with Apple** uses an authentication protocol with is very close to OpenID Connect - close enough that we can use these features in Azure AD B2C to build the integration.

+These instructions will guide you to:
+- Create the application you will need in the Apple Developer portal
+- Create the JWT client secret value which is required to initiate an OpenID Connect flow with Apple, including:
+  - Generating and downloading the private key
+  - Understand how to structure the client secret JWT
+  - Generate and cryptographically sign the client secret JWT
+- Host an OIDC metadata endpoint for the **Sign in with Apple** service
+- Use **Sign in with Apple** in a user flow (built-in policy)
+- Use **Sign in with Apple** in a custom policy

 ## Creating an application in the Apple Developer portal
 To setup **Sign in with Apple**, you will need to create an App ID and a service ID in the Apple Developer portal.